 - Two letters of recommendation.
 Recommendations should preferably be from professors or employers.

-- Three writing samples (essay questions in application form.)
+- One writing sample (essay questions in application form.)

 - Official copies of all transcripts from the college or university that granted the bachelor’s degree and any other institution attended before or after that time.